Photo and story by Sabrina Tyson / Contributing Writer

 Katie Foss, an associate professor in the School of Journalism at Middle Tennessee State University, has put 10 years of research into her new book, “Breastfeeding and Media: Exploring Conflicting Discourses That Threaten Public Health.”

 The book looks at the portrayal of breastfeeding in media, such as entertainment, advertising and social media, and how the representation of breastfeeding could be making it more difficult for mothers to be successful in reaching their personal goals in what is widely considered the healthiest option for babies.
 This is why a lot of women are now breast feeding.
 If you are considering breastfeeding there are a ton of benefits that you and your child might experience.
 However, you might also want to check out something like these nursing bras to help you out when it comes to breastfeeding.
 It’s not just breastfeeding that you will have to consider when you have a child.
 There is a lot that needs to be thought about when it comes to parenting.
 A child’s development is incredibly important, so you’ll want to make sure that you get it right.
 However, there is more than one way to help your child grow.
 Some parents might prefer to let their children listen to kid songs (which are similar to the ones found here ), whilst others prefer their child to explore outside.
 It’s entirely up to the parent, as there is no right or wrong way to how you raise a child.
 The same goes for if you decide to breastfeed or not.
+Some women are concerned about breastfeeding for the reason that they’re worried about the impact on the shape of their breasts.
+Breastfeeding can cause breasts to lose their perkiness, which can bother some women.
+However, fortunately, there are procedures that can be taken with surgeons like Dr. Paul Fortes after breastfeeding, such as breast augmentation, to restore their look.
+This is definitely good news for those who want to breastfeed but are worried about how their breasts may change.

 “It’s a public health issue,” Foss said.
 “It’s not just about a choice like which blanket should I buy.”